-Serving in Multicultural Ministry with the Four Premises of Unity: John 17:20-23 Premise 1: Vision of Purpose & Knowledge
+Serving in Multicultural Ministry with the Four Premises of Unity: John 17:20-23

+Premise 1: Vision of Purpose & Knowledge

-"I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, are in Me, and I in You" (17:21a).
+"I do not pray for these alone, b out also for those who will believe in Me through their word; that they

+all may be one, as You, Father , are in Me, and I in You " (17:21a).

 Right Meaning Right Practice

-That believers may be joined Pillar One
+That believers may be Pillar One

-together in "one fold and one Pillar Two
+joined together in "one fold Pillar Two

-shepherd" with "unity of Pillar Three
+and one shepherd" with Pillar Three

-purpose and knowledge Pillar Four
+"unity of purpose and Pillar Four

-through Jesus."
+knowledge through Jesus."
 Pillar Five

 Pillar Six

 Pillar Seven

-Premise 2: Bearing of Witness
+Premise 2: Bearing of With ess

-"I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me" (17:21b)
+"I do not pray for these alone, but also for those who will believe in Me through their word; that they

+all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us , that the

+world may believe that You sent Me" (17:21b)

 Right Meaning Right Practice

 That believers abide in the Pillar One

 one Shepherd and as one Pillar Two

-fold to bear unified witness in Pillar Three
+fold to bear unified witness Pillar Three

-one accord to the identity of Pillar Four
+in one accord to the identity Pillar Four

-Jesus as the Sent One.
+of Jesus as the Sent One.
 Pillar Five

 Pillar Six

 Pillar Seven

 Premise 3: Reflection of God's Glory

-"And the glory which You gave Me I have given them , that they may be one just as We are one: (17:22)
+"And the glory which You gave Me I have given them, that they may be one just as We are one:

+(17:22)

 Right Meaning Right Practice

 That they may be kept in Pillar One

 solidarity as one fold, Pillar Two

 transformed into His likeness Pillar Three

 to reflect His glory Pillar Four

 Pillar Five

 Pillar Six

 Pillar Seven

-Premise 4: Perfection of One in Him
+Premise 4: Perfection of Or ne in Him

-"I in them, and You in Me; that they may be made perfect in one, and that the world may know that
+"I in them, and You in Me; tha t they may be made perfect in one, and that the world may know

-You have sent Me, and have loved them as You have loved Me" (17:23).
+that You have sent Me, and have loved them as You have loved Me" (17:23).

 Right Practice

 Right Meaning Pillar One

 That they may be made Pillar Two

 complete and full as one, Pillar Three

-believers collectively abiding in Pillar Four
+believers collectively abiding Pillar Four

-Christ and Him dwelling within Pillar Five
+in Christ and Him dwelling Pillar Five

-every believer.
+within every believer.
 Pillar Six

 Pillar Seven